algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 The player plays the Frog.
 It can move in four directions: Up, Down, Left and Right.
 The player must cross the map avoiding being killed.

+( WIP for the more specificities of the frog)

 PIC